mysociety/uk_local_authority_names_and_codes/README.md

 * `lookup_gss_to_registry.csv` file converts from present and former GSS LAD codes (which refer to the boundary shape rather than the authority to the canonical code.
 * `lookup_lsoa_to_registry.csv` lookup from lsoa/datazone/soa to *current* local authority.

+## Testing offline

+Run `dataset build --all` to generate the package data, you can then use `dataset validate --all` to check underlying tests are met.

 ## What is 'local-authority-code'